stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 TFT_UNIT=my-app task tft:new
 ```

 The `tft:new` task creates a [unit](#units), a complete Terraform root module.
-This root module includes code for AWS, so that it can work immediately.
+Each new root module includes example code for AWS, so that it can work immediately.
 You only need to set:

 - A name for the `environment` in the [context](#contexts)
 - Either remote state storage settings in the [context](#contexts), OR use [local state](#using-local-tf-state)
-- The AWS IAM role for TF, with the tfvar `tf_exec_role_arn`
+- The AWS IAM role for TF in the module, with the tfvar `tf_exec_role_arn`

 You can then start working with your TF module: